Cameron Gannon

-Cameron John Gannon (born 23 January 1989) is an Australian-American cricketer.
-He has played Australian domestic cricket for Queensland and Western Australia.
+Cameron John Gannon (born 23 January 1989) is an Australian-American cricketer who plays international cricket for United States and Australian domestic cricket for Queensland.

 Domestic career

 Born in Baulkham Hills, New South Wales, Gannon is one of the Ipswich Grammar School Old Boys.
 He began playing cricket as a junior with Ipswich Brothers and Ipswich Grammar School.
 Aged 19 he played for a season in Reading, England, for the Sonning Club.

 Gannon made his first-class debut in a Sheffield Shield match against Tasmania in October 2010.
 Gannon signed with the Brisbane Heat in 2012 and made his Twenty20 debut in the 2012–13 Big Bash League season.

 From 2015 to 2017 he had stints with both the Melbourne Renegades and the Melbourne Stars.

 In June 2020, Gannon joined Western Australia on a three-year deal.
 In 2024 he was one of Western Australia's best players in their Sheffield Shield win over Tasmania.

 Gannon was named as a replacement player for the Hobart Hurricanes in January 2025.
 He played the last three games of the 2024–25 Big Bash League season, including the final.

+Following a career-best 42 wickets in the 2025–26 Sheffield Shield with Western Australia, Gannon returned to Queensland for the 2026–27 season.